Why the wattle?

 - Australia's national colours were inspired by the golden wattle.

-- The coat of arms of Australia features a spray of wattle in the background.
+- Since 1913 the coat of arms of Australia has featured a spray of wattle in the background.

 - Wattle Day on the first day of Spring (Sept 1) has been a national day of celebration in Australia since the early 1900's.